Factorization of the dijet cross section in hadron-hadron collisions: Collinear functions

 Finally, the gluon field-strength renormalization at one loop is given by

 The overall contribution of the real and virtual corrections from the gluon self energy at order $\alpha_s$ is given by

 The total collinear contributions are given by

 where $\beta_0 =11C_A/3- 4 T_F n_f/3$ is the leading term of the QCD beta function.
-The collinear contribution is clearly IR finite, and the gluon jet function at one loop is obtained by adding the counterterms as
+[See Eq.~\eqref{betaq}.]
+The collinear contribution is clearly IR finite, and the renormalized gluon jet function at one loop is obtained by adding the counterterms as

 This coincides with the result on the unmeasured gluon jet function obtained in Ref.~\cite{Ellis:2010rwa}.
-And the anomalous dimension of the gluon jet function is given by
+And the anomalous dimension of the gluon jet function at NLO is given by